 Putting teachers in control

-But Google Play for Education isn’t just about allowing you to buy content, it’s about giving control to teachers.
+But Google Play for Education isn’t about allowing you to buy content, it’s about giving control to teachers.
 Play lets IT administrators delegate control of app installs, and book distribution to teachers.
 This means there’s no more waiting days or weeks for the latest software to be installed.
-Now a teacher can decide 10 minutes before the lesson that they want to use a particular text or app and push it out in seconds.
-It’s really that quick, I’ve installed an app on 100 devices is less than a few minutes.
+Now a teacher can decide 10 minutes before the lesson that they want to use a text or app and push it out in seconds.
+It’s really that quick, I’ve installed an app on one hundred devices is less than a few minutes.
 And because the Play Store is curated there’s no risk of inappropriate content or viruses being distributed.